costajob/costajob.github.io/_posts/coding/2019-10-22-freedomless.md

 But what about migrating from one cloud platform to another?

 Well, if you have separated your business logic from your deployment model it *should* be easy.
-The hard part is recognizing the business logic from all of the rest: looking at project codebase you can immediately spot which cloud vendor the application is coupled with, but barely you can tell what it does.
+The hard part is recognizing the business logic from all of the rest: looking at project codebase you can immediately spot which cloud vendor the application is coupled with, barely you can tell what it does.

-Probably your system will end up living within a multi-cloud environment, with some services forever tangled to a vendor.
-Here's where multi-cloud-orchestrator tools enter the game.
+Chances are that your system will end up living within a multi-cloud environment, with some services forever tangled to a vendor.
+Do not despair, you can opt for one of the multi-cloud-orchestrator tools out there and let it manage the mess.

-You have no options to introduce new components later in the architecture.
-If you are lucky enough a new shiny service will emerge to fulfill your needs, after all, they know better than you how things get done.

 Everything is available, scalable and tangled to the cloud.

 Just relax on the seat and let the auto-pilot drive you back home: no traffic jam, no incidents, no thrills, no freedom.